sk4ndal-commits/rtlog/README.md

 - Context/Details view: inspect ±N lines around a selected entry without losing scroll position
 - Status bar with line count, scroll offset, auto-scroll mode, and active filters
 - New: Summary / Stats panel with live counts and sparklines for errors/warnings
+- New: Multi-source monitoring with a Sources sidebar and per-source focus

 See docs/ for more details:
 - docs/features.md